ScaDS/CoLIBRi/database/README.md

 # CoLIBRi Database

 This directory contains the code for the database application microservice to persist and access the preprocessed data for the technical drawings.
-It operates an application based on the Spring Boot Framework for REST resources, and a PostgreSQL database.
+It runs an application based on the Spring Boot Framework for REST resources, operating on a PostgreSQL database.

 ## Project Tools